Godsbeloved2420/Superstore-Analysis-on-Power-BI/README.md

 Microsoft Power BI was implored in cleaning, analyzing and viewing the dataset.
 At the end of the analysis, we were able to:

-a) visualize the diferent KPIs that show trends and context for key metrics such as Sales, Profit and Revenue.
+a) visualize the different KPIs that show trends and context for key metrics such as Sales, Profit and Revenue.

-b) determine the relationship between distance travelled by cummuters and bike purchase.

-c) visualize the relationship between age bracket and bike purchase.
+b) visualize the Sum of Profit by Category, Total Sales by Region and Sum of Revenue by Segment.

 ## 4.0.
 Methodology